facebook/flow/website/en/docs/faq/index.md

 ### I'm not getting type checking when importing from a barrel file <a class="toc" id="im-not-getting-type-checking-when-importing-from-a-barrel-file" href="#im-not-getting-type-checking-when-importing-from-a-barrel-file"></a>
 If you have a top level barrel file that you use to import a list of variables, you may find that you aren't getting type checking in those files that are re-exported.
 Check that your barrel file has flow enabled.

-This is because when flow resolves the a file, if it is flow typed, it can continue to traverse the dependency tree finding types, otherwise it will stop and define everything as `any`.
+This is because when flow resolves a file, if it is flow typed, it can continue to traverse the dependency tree finding types, otherwise it will stop and define everything as `any`.

 ```js
 /* index.js */